 Friends, family, neighbors – these are the people who will support you and check up on you.
 So start developing and maintaining those relationships now so they’ll be there when you need them.

-It’s equally as important to offer support.
+It’s equally essential to offer support.
 Feeling needed provides a sense of fulfillment and purpose, which is necessary for good mental health.

-If your goal is to keep living independently, you’ll need to be open to the ways that can happen.
-Aging brains are physically less flexible and open to change, so start planting the seeds now for changes such as home modifications, in-home care, and assistive devices.
+If your goal is to keep living independently, you’ll need to be open to how that can happen.
+Aging brains are physically less flexible and open to change, so start planting seeds for changes such as home modifications, in-home care, and assistive devices.
 Each of these will help make your goal of aging at home possible.

 Plan Ahead to Live Independently

-This includes talking to your family/loved ones about your wishes if you get sick, as well as a plan for any pets.
+This includes talking to your family/loved ones about your wishes if you get sick and a plan for any pets.

-If you start now with these nine tips, the chances you’ll be able to remain living independently longer are much greater.
+If you start now with these nine tips, the chances you’ll be able to live independently longer are much greater.

 Do you have any other tips?
 Please share them in the comments below!